-The Student Success Center (SSC) staff provides the resources and support necessary for a successful transition to college for our new students, and an enjoyable and rewarding academic and social experience at the University for all of our students.
+The Center for Student Success (CSS) staff provides the resources and support necessary for a successful transition to college for our new students, and an enjoyable and rewarding academic and social experience at the University for all of our students.
 The Center includes information, guidance, and referrals in such areas as arranging for 1-1 tutoring, study skills, academic support services, mental health and wellness, career exploration and internships, financial aid and scholarships, Greek life, intramural athletics, and reminders about important deadlines.

-In addition, the SSC will provide a client-centered, case-management approach for first-year students who are "at risk" of failing or leaving school.
+In addition, the CSS will provide a client-centered, case-management approach for first-year students who are "at risk" of failing or leaving school.
 Faculty and staff are encouraged to call if they have concerns about a first-year student.
-The SSC is a drop-in center with no appointment needed.
+The CSS is a drop-in center with no appointment needed.

 Student Government Association, GSU 120, 768.4775

 The Student Government Association (SGA) matches students seeking tutors for particular courses with students who performed well in these courses for one-on-one sessions.
 Tutors are available for a wide range of courses.

 Pat Morelli, Director, 768.4139,

 Patty O'Donovan, Administrative Secretary 768.4312